-All applicants for admission to the University of Pittsburgh at Titusville must graduate from an accredited secondary school or hold an equivalency diploma; submit 15 units of secondary school credit; and submit scores from one of the following: the Scholastic Aptitude Test (SAT) or the American College Testing Program (ACT).
+All applicants for admission to the University of Pittsburgh at Titusville must graduate from an accredited secondary school with a minimum cumulative gpa of 2.75 or better on a 4.0 = A scale, or hold an equivalency diploma; submit 16 units of secondary school credit; and submit scores from one of the following: the Scholastic Aptitude Test (SAT) or the American College Testing Program (ACT).
 Test requirements may be waived in special circumstances where the student has been out of school for a number of years.
 Recommended preparation includes: